josmar-crwdstffng/angular/aio/tools/examples/README.md

 ## Boilerplate overview

 As mentioned above, many of the documentation pages contain snippets extracted from real example applications.
-To achieve that, all those applications need to contain some basic boilerplate, such as a `node_modules/` folder, a `package.json` file with scripts and dependencies, etc.
+To achieve that, all those applications need to contain some basic boilerplate, such as a `node_modules` directory, a `package.json` file with scripts and dependencies, etc.

 There are also different project types, each with its own boilerplate.
 For example, there are projects based on the Angular CLI, projects that use AngularJS, Custom Elements, i18n, server-side rendering, etc.